 This is the rate and number of cases of bloodstream infections caused by Methicillin-Resistant Staphylococcus Aureus (MRSA) and Vancomycin-Resistant Enterococcus (VRE) that patients got while staying in the hospital.
 The rate of MRSA and VRE infection is measured using inpatient days, taking into account the hospital's size.
-Inpatient days means the number of days individual hospital beds were occupied by a patient who got MRSA or VRE in the hospital.
-A lower rate is better, and a lower number of cases is better.
+The indicator measures the number of MRSA and VRE cases over the total number of days that all patients spent in-hospital for the reporting period.
+A lower rate is better and a lower number of cases is better.

 Select a hospital from the list below